klux21/limitless_times/README.txt

 monitoring of people without their knowledge and prior agreement.
 I dislike the idea to find anything of my software in military devices, weapons or spyware because it's traceably in the binaries of the most recently available compilers.
+The license ist not a big deal for most people except for the ones who make money out of wars and things that are usually a pretty nasty stuff.
+I don't expect anything good in return of supporting those for free.
-That's not a big deal for most people except for the ones who make money out of wars and things that are usually pretty nasty.
-I don't expect anything good in return of supporting those people for free.
-The license shouldn't be a big problem for most people but because it is much more permissive if it comes to commercial usage than something like the GPL.
-But despite of that it's for sure a good idea to use the software legally only regarding the conditions of the license.
+The license is much more permissive if it comes to commercial usage than something like the GPL.
+But despite of that it's for sure a good idea to use the software legally only and to care about the conditions of the license.
-Please be aware that this code is despite of this very permissive license not even partially public domain software!
-For this it's a very good idea to care about the license conditions.
+Please be aware that this code is despite of its very permissive license not even partially public domain software!

-But now it's time for some limitless times, don't you agree?
+But now it's about time for some limitless times, don't you agree?

 Kind regards,